manvi-mehta/Subscription-Cancellation-Retention-Platform/README.md

 ## 🎁 Retention Offer Logic

-Retention offers are generated dynamically based on the customer’s primary cancellation reason.
+Retention offers are generated dynamically based on the customer's primary cancellation reason.
+The following rule-based mapping demonstrates how personalized interventions are used to reduce churn.

-Cancellation Reason	Retention Strategy
-Too Expensive	Discounted subscription offer
-Not Using Enough	Downgrade to lower plan
-Technical Issues	Service extension or support assistance Moving to Competitor	Temporary subscription pause

-The objective is to provide personalized interventions rather than generic cancellation experiences.

 ![Retention Logic](images/retention-logic.png)